kristianmandrup/chi/README.md

 curry2(5)(8)
 ```
 ### Arity checking
-If you try to invoke a function with more arguments than it can receive, chi will refuse to invoke it and instead throw a `BindError`.
+If you try to invoke a function with more arguments than it can receive, this can be detected due to static type checking and throw a `TypeError`.
 ```js
 let f = (x, y) = x * y - 3
 f(1, 2, 3)